othreecodes/dod/_posts/blog/2017-08-15-test-these-views.md

 ```

-> Just Imagine the possibilities read the [docs](http://www.django-rest-framework.org/api-guide/viewsets/) you'll love it too
+> Just Imagine the possibilities.
+Read the [docs](http://www.django-rest-framework.org/api-guide/viewsets/) you'll love it too.
 A lotta stuff that i woulda done manually has already been done by the ModelViewSet class.
-Including [browsable API shit](http://www.django-rest-framework.org/topics/browsable-api/)
+Including [Browsable API Ish](http://www.django-rest-framework.org/topics/browsable-api/)

 [![Browsable API]({{site.url}}/images/browsableapi.png)]({{site.url}}/images/browsableapi.png "Browsable API")

 # Now to the testing.....
 Damn...
 The funniest thing about unit tests in django is that the name of the test function must start with `test`
-unless the test wouldn't run e.g
+if not the test wouldn't run e.g

 ```python